NDCMS/lobster/README.md

 ### Setuptools

-Install the python `setuptools`, if not already present, with
+Install the python package manager `pip`, if not already present (may also be installed as `pip2.7`), with

     wget -O - https://bootstrap.pypa.io/get-pip.py|python - --user

 This installs pip in your `~/.local` directory.
-Note that lobster and any further python dependencies will also be installed there.
 In order to access these executables, add them to your path with

     export PATH=$PATH:$HOME/.local/bin